Sal-Adrian/Canto-Avis/README.md

 ## Server Version:

-### Depracated: The sever version is no longer functional due to measures Xeno-Canto took to prevent agressive web scraping.
+### Deprecated: The sever version is no longer functional due to measures Xeno-Canto took to prevent agressive web scraping.

 ~~This version is static and uses files from Xeno-Canto that were downloaded in advanced.
 If you'd like to make custom API calls, then you can use [this version](https://github.com/Sal-Adrian/Canto-Avis-S) that requires a server and API key.
 This static version has more consistant performace and does not required setup.~~